 Think Outside of the Slide

 Millions of people use Microsoft PowerPoint on a regular basis, whether it’s for training/educational purposes, business/sales pitches or general presentations at events, conferences and so on.
 Yet a large portion uses PowerPoint in a completely ineffectual way.
 PowerPoint was introduced around 1982 and the standard templates and diagrams have evolved and proven useful over the years.
 However times have changed, but how people use PowerPoint hasn’t really changed.

-Over the years (and even to this day) I’ve found trying to change people’s approach to PowerPoint difficult, almost impossible.
+Over the years (and even to this day) I’ve found trying to change people’s approach and overall mindset to PowerPoint difficult, almost impossible.
 I spent years working within the corporate environment, primarily supporting business development and I advised sales managers to simplify their presentations, reduce the wording/bullets, reduce the tables/charts and generally make their presentations more visual.

 One of the key elements of a bad presentation is too much text, and what I like to call “bullet point hell”.
 The message just isn’t getting through.
-Besides showing a lack of creativity, text (even in bulleted lists) actually impairs your ability to communicate!
+Besides showing a lack of creativity, text (even broken down in a bulleted list) actually impairs your ability to communicate!
 When I see a slide full of bullet points or numerous financial tables, I lose the will to live because I’m not being shown anything of interest.

 Although, presenting is not easy and the whole experience makes many people very anxious and nervous.
 So I don’t understand why people position themselves (or the podium) in front of the screen.
 The audience needs to focus on the content and listen to what is being said, there’s no stipulation to suggest the audience must have eyes on the presenter at all times.
 The presenter should be in view when directly engaging with the audience (i.e. Q&A session, during a speech, etc.), but he or she doesn’t necessarily need to be on display when the focus is on the slides.
 He or she just needs to be heard, there’s no harm in standing away from the screen.

 Another aspect of bad presentations is the placement of content and the general formatting.
 As mentioned above, ‘bullet point hell’ is a problem, but it gets worse when the font gets smaller to accommodate the abundance of bullets… and sub-bullets.
 The placement of imagery and the subsequent squashing of imagery accompanied by the use of clipart are the final nails in a bad presentation’s coffin.
 Creativity is a good thing, but making text boxes spin around and fly in and out of the screen is not creative.